-Every third Saturday of the month, our parishioners have an opportunity to help the most vulnerable in our city by volunteering with Shepherds of Good Hope, a soup kitchen and homeless shelter located in downtown Ottawa.
+Every fourth Saturday of the month, our parishioners have an opportunity to help the most vulnerable in our city by volunteering with Shepherds of Good Hope, a soup kitchen and homeless shelter located in downtown Ottawa.
 The first group of volunteers started through The Eastern Catholic Chaplaincy of Ottawa (2005-2015) of the Sheptytsky Institute.
-The volunteer work was then taken over by our parishioners at St. John the Baptist.
+The volunteer work was then taken over by our parishioners at St. John the Baptist, and others outside the parish are also welcome and do join us.

 We start at 8:30 a.m., cook lunch in the main kitchen and prepare food for the week by peeling potatoes, chopping vegetables, making sandwiches, and assembling dessert bags.
 Before lunchtime we pray and sing, then stay on to help serve lunch, and clean up, ending around 1:00 p.m.